TheGreatMightyPoo41/Trollbox-spambot-template/README.md

 If you wanna disconnect the bot, close the terminal you used to run the bot.

 Don't touch the upper half of the code in raidbot3.js unless you know what you're doing.
+(The one that comes BEFORE the first instance of socket.emit)